The hidden costs of buying an older propertyadmin

 Older properties can come with hidden costs

 Whilst older houses, and even flats built many years ago, can have their perks as described above, a big concern you need to consider is the cost of owning such a property.
+You might be wondering how much is your Luton home worth?

 For one thing, utility costs can be much higher compared to new builds.
 When you buy a purpose-built modern home they tend to have the latest energy efficiency devices installed to help you cut down on your bills for water, electricity, and the like.
 A home that was built decades ago, or even before the 20th century, will not have the same efficient structure.
 There might be draughts and other flaws due to old age that require a much greater use of utilities.
 That in turn will drive up your overall utility bills and the bigger the home, the higher the chargers will be.